coderdj/kodiaq/source/options.rst

 DAQ Options
 ========================

-The DAQ options are stored in .ini files, usually found in src/master/data/RunModes and linked in the RunModes.ini file.
+DAQ options are stoed in .ini files.
+There are two types of DAQ options files.
+Static options are defined for the master and slave programs upon program start and remain the same for the life of the program.
+These files deal with master/slave connectivity and database addresses.
+Configuration of these files is defined in the 'deployment' section.

+This section deals with the 'run modes' ini files that define the settings for a particular run.
+These settings are reset each run and are designed to chage from run to run.

+The .ini files are in json format.
+This allows the files to be easily stored in a MongoDB collection in the full system deployment, or simply edited as text files for a local deployment.

 The design of the program is that these files will be defined by developers while end users will have to option to pick from several pre-defined modes.
-A suggested use of the end system is to have the .ini files and the RunModes.ini file with permissions set to read only for normal users.

 It is important to not edit these files unless you know what you are doing.
 There is only a limited amount of sanity checking done on the